MieszkoGulinski/mieszkogulinski.github.io/src/next-js-conditional-dynamic-import.md

 pageTitle: Next.js conditional dynamic import
 date: 2023-05-16
 tags: posts
+pageDescription: How to use Next.js dynamic import more effectively
 ---

 While [it's not fully clear from documentation](https://nextjs.org/docs/pages/building-your-application/optimizing/lazy-loading), and a [Stack Overflow answer](https://stackoverflow.com/questions/66791922/conditionally-import-module-using-next-js-dynamic-import-ssr-doesnt-work) doesn't provide that information explicitly enough, Next.js dynamic import can be used for **conditional** importing of React components.

-Most examples of dynamic import are about a case where a component is displayed or not, like a modal opened on :
+Most examples of dynamic import are about a case where a component is displayed or not, like a modal opened on clicking a button:
 ```tsx
 import dynamic from "next/dynamic";
 const Modal = dynamic(() => import("./Modal"));